xixuecao/BoLu_CV/index.md

 ### **Fabrication of GaN/InGaN Micro-LED**
 * The InGaN/GaN epitaxy wafer was covered by photoresist and SiO2 partially, and ICP system was used to etch mesa for n-contact.
 After removing the SiO2, the Ni/Au was used to spread the current.
 After the current spread layer, electrodes were made for current injection.

-### **Undergraduate (2014 / 09  - 2018 / 07)**
-* Participating in the 13th May Day Mathematical Modeling League in 2017.
-Mainly responsible for
-  * Analyzing the problem and establishing the model;
-  * Building the model with Matlab, analyzing and processing the data.

 # **Patents**
 * Lu Bo, Micro light-emitting diode chip and display panel, China Patent, CN:201921765435: U, 20200505